hocineMK03/JAVA-IHM-project/README.md

 2. **Import the tables to a database in your workbench and name it mydb :**

 3. **Optionel :**
-in the application you can admin by using :
+in the application you can use admin by using :
 ```
 matricule : 3
 password : 3